Miela Sowah: National team career

 Sowah debuted for Australia at the 2016 FIBA Under-17 World Championship, where she helped the Sapphires win the gold medal.
 She went on to play at the 2017 FIBA Under-17 Oceania Championship, 2018 FIBA Under-18 Asian Championship, and 2019 FIBA Under-19 World Cup.

 Sowah was a member of the Australian national 3x3 team in May 2023.

 In February 2025, Sowah was named in her first Australian Opals squad.
 The following month, she was named in the Australia 3x3 team for the FIBA 3x3 Champions Cup in Bangkok, Thailand.
 She helped the Gangurrus win the 3x3 Champions Cup bronze medal and was named to the all-tournament team.
 Later in March, she helped Australia win gold at the 2025 FIBA 3x3 Asia Cup.
 In April 2025, she was named in the Opals squad for a trans-Tasman series against New Zealand in May.
 At the FIBA 3x3 Women's Series in China in early May, she helped the team win silver.
 She was subsequently selected for the Opals' final squad for the 2025 FIBA Women's Asia Cup in China.
 In June 2025, she was named in the Australia 3x3 team for the 2025 FIBA 3x3 World Cup in Mongolia.
 She helped the Opals win gold at the Asia Cup in July.

+In August 2026, Sowah was named in the Opals squad as late replacement for Sami Whitcomb for the 2026 FIBA Women's Basketball World Cup.